 - Some subjects, such as maths, design, and science, are dependent on students submitting handwritten work such as equations and diagrams.
 Perhaps the easiest way to deal with this is for them to use paper, then take a photo or scan and submit that as part of their work.

 The sections above were focused on the pragmatics of getting your teaching and assessment online.
 But a vital part of education is enabling students to learn as part of an academic and social community.
-When students are no longer on campus, and particularly when they will be feeling isolated and worried, it is vital to maintain a sense of community.
-You want your students to feel supported by you, by your university and by each other.
+When students are not always on campus, it is vital to maintain a sense of community.
+You want your students to feel supported by you, your university and by each other.

 - Provide forum spaces, clearly structured to fulfil different needs.
 Include a ‘café’ forum for social chat and a technical help forum in case students are struggling with the online aspect.
 Students will help each other, so it is not all down to you.

-- Students will probably use their own online spaces – there are many of these, and students will probably know them better than you do.
-You may want to offer spaces on social media, or join the ones students create – but only if they invite you!
+- Students will probably use their own online spaces – there are many of these, and students will know them better than you do.
+You may want to offer spaces on social media, or join the ones students create – but only if they invite you.

 Other hints and tips

-Your students will need additional help and support beyond your teaching.
+Your students may need additional help and support beyond your teaching.
 Some of this can come from you, but much should come from other parts of your university:

 - You can help by being very clear about what needs to be done and by when.
-This will be unfamiliar territory for students, so it’s easy for misunderstandings to arise.
+Studying online will be unfamiliar for many students, so it’s easy for misunderstandings to arise.

-- Will your students have access to library resources online?
+- DO your students have access to library resources online?
 Can your library provide electronic access to required reading?